Rokasl/CS408_project/report/source/10_chapter_3.md

 the user puts sensible Frank code into a Frank file then initiate compilation by using project's compiler, the compiler will generate a JavaScript file which user can include in their web project.
 Furthermore, user needs to include the machine, which utilizes previously compiled code, into their project.
-For mode detailed information on how to use the system, check usage instruction in the Appendix ???.
+For more detailed information on how to use the system, check usage instruction in **Appendix 2**.

 ## Design Methodology